TempleS19CIS3296-01/individual-subject-proposal-manthony97/MatthewAnthony_IOTSecurity.md

 include firmware versions, whether a new firmware exits or not, help on how to update, and results from port scans.

 # Educational Goals:

-The goals of this project will teach source code management, along with integration of network scanning code within Java.
-This project will also include test driven development.
-All of these are important with the growth of IOT Security.
+With the rising growth in IoT Security, this project will introduce students into the major problems of IoT Security including:
+1. The growth of devices on each network
+2. Updating
+3. Protecting data
+4. Making things easy for the lazy consumer

+This project will also include Test Driven Development, source code management, and Internet Protocol applications inside java.

 # Proposed Contribution:
-I plan on creating an open-source project, and starting from the ground up.
+This project will be created from scratch and will be an open source project.
+There are a few programs readily available that accomplish the same goals, but with the rapid growth of IoT Security, the fundamentals are very important.

 ## Url Reference:
 https://www.bitdefender.com/solutions/home-scanner.html